aripalanjian/Matrix/README.md

  - Matrix(const Matrix& copy):             Copies a given matrix into a new object

 ### Overloaded Operators
-- operator= : Working on implementation
+- operator= : Will take a rvalue or value Matrix object to initialize a new object
 - operator==: Returns true if every element in lhs matrix is the same as the rhs
 - operator!=: Return the opposite of operator==
 - operator\+: Applies matrix addition to two matrices